 - Be sure to position your design carefully – where it gets placed is exactly how it will print.

 - Some of the t-shirts run small after a wash and you can indicate this or not.
-Per feedback from other Merch sellers, the standard shirts run true to size while the premium shirts are slim fit.
+Per feedback from other Merch sellers, don’t put that information in the listing.

 - Dark color shirts sell better.

 - Select your cost and royalty (for each shirt, not once for all shirts).

 - Do not incorporate a website address in your listing even if it is on your shirt (blog-related, for example).

 - Just like your blog, do not keyword stuff your listing.
 Make sure you use your two bullet points wisely, however, try to make them a cohesive sentence.
 Write it with the reader (and your potential customer) in mind.

 - Within the listing, avoid stating any proceeds would be donated or that your shirt will ‘support a particular organization.’
 Those are against the Merch terms (here is a great resource for general questions about Merch).

 After you submit your shirt design and listing, you might need to wait a bit (anywhere from 1 – 4 days).
 Once you have approval, you’ll likely receive an email.